 Arete Preparatory Academy is a public charter school authorized by the State Board for Charter Schools.
-It is accredited by the American Academy for Liberal Education.
+It is accredited by the American Academy for Liberal Education and by the North Central Association Commission on Accreditation and School Improvement (NCA CASI), the Northwest Accreditation Commission (NWAC) and the Southern Association of Colleges and Schools Council on Accreditation and School Improvement (SACS CASI) approved by the Cognia Global Commission.